gilescope/book-exploring-async-basics/src/introduction.md

 ## Following along

 For this book I use `mdbook`, which has the nice benefit of being able to run the code we write directly in the book.
-However, this only runs the Linux version and since part of the challenge here is to write for three platforms I've included and explained that code too, but you'll have to copy it over and run it yourself.
+However, we're working with I/O and cross platform syscalls in this book which does make it difficult to have code that runs on the Rust Playground, so my best recommendation is to create a project on your local computer and follow along by copying the code over and run it locally.

 ## Disclaimer